bbauska/zombiePolitics/README.md

-exercising their freedoms, competent to question the basic assumptions that gov­ ern political life, and skilled enough to participate in developing broad social move­ ments that will enable them to shape the basic social, political, and economic orders that govem their lives.
+exercising their freedoms, competent to question the basic assumptions that gov­ ern political life, and skilled enough to participate in developing broad social move­ ments that will enable them to shape the basic social, political, and economic orders that govem their lives.</p>

-In spite of the fact that some notions of the public good have been recalled from exile in light of the economic recession and the election of Barack Obama, many young people and adults today still view the private as the only space in which to imagine any sense of hope, pleasure, or possibility.
+<p>In spite of the fact that some notions of the public good have been recalled from
+exile in light of the economic recession and the election of Barack Obama, many young people and adults today still view the private as the only space in which to imagine any sense of hope, pleasure, or possibility.
 Not only is hope disappearing